G.E.T. Guidebook

 To follow Highwater Bypass involves one ford of W Fork Gila River from White Creek Admin Site (Bypass begins at end of Seg 20).

 Main GET follows Tr 151 south from White Creek Admin Site passes meadowy camp sites, then fords river to meet junction.
 Bear left at sign (right is former route along river in this area, now abandoned).
-After well-graded climb to a bench, gradual descent back to river at 1.9.
-Now begins routine fording at frequent intervals.
+After well-graded climb to a bench, gradual descent back to river at 1.8.
+Now begins routine fording at intervals, however still intermittent all the way to the Hell Hole area, with predominantly forested walking on benches either side of creek.
 (Westbounders ignore side trail marked "Dead End" on your left just before 1.9.)
 Bear right at signed jct at 3.7, or left to join Bypass route.
 Good camp just before 4.3.
 (Westbounders bear left, remaining on Tr 151.)
-Camping and water never far away continuing eastbound.
+Camping and water never far away continuing eastbound, with frequent fords in this most dramatic section of the canyon (50 or so fords between MP 4.3 and 15.1).
+The mapset highlights some of the better camping locations, all of which are dry, level, and amply forested, albeit many of them aren't established camps per se but simply favorable areas.

 Cliff dwelling (waypoint 21090) on eastbounder's right, south side of canyon, heavily weathered, not part of GCD National Monument proper.
 Might be approachable with care via rough use trail.

-CDTS route (northbound) at 14.5, just after second ford for westbounders; connects with Highwater Bypass following prolonged, fairly shadeless ascent out of canyon.
-Occasional camps between here and 16.0 on main route; trail recently relocated in places due to flooding.
+CDTS route (northbound) at 15.1, (after several fords for westbounders); connects with Highwater Bypass following prolonged, fairly shadeless ascent out of canyon.
+Occasional camps between here and 16.6 on main route; trail (and river!) in this area occasionally relocated in places due to flooding.

 ELEVATION PROFILE: